Arthur O'Neill (harpist): Life and memoirs

 O'Neill claimed to have, in his youth, restrung and played the Trinity College Harp, then known as "Brian Boru Harp", and which was then owned by a Counsellor McNamara, the Recorder of Limerick.
 At the latter's request O'Neill said that he played it through Limerick city:

 In July 1792, the musician and collector Edward (Atty) Bunting.
 Bunting brought O'Neill to Belfast's first Harp Festival.
 This had been staged for the benefit of the Belfast Charitable Society but coincided with the town's Bastille Day celebrations, complete with parades by local Volunteer corps, and resolutions in favour of Catholic Emancipation and Parliamentary Reform.
 The festival was widely interpreted as an expression of a new republican-tinged patriotism.
-In 1808, with the support of Dr James MacDonnell and his brother Alexander (the Presbyterian sons of Michael Roe, a Catholic relation of the earls of Antrim) whom O'Neill had tutored, Bunting again brough O'Neill to Belfast as tutor for the Belfast Harp Society.
+In 1808, with the support of Dr James MacDonnell and his brother Alexander (the Presbyterian sons of Michael Roe, a Catholic relation of the earls of Antrim) whom O'Neill had tutored, Bunting again brought O'Neill to Belfast as tutor for the Belfast Harp Society.
 The society's subscribers included many who attended the 1792 and had been associated with the Society of United Irishmen, among them Dr. William Drennan; Francis, John, and Mary Ann, McCracken, brothers and sister to Henry Joy McCracken who had been hanged as a rebel in "'98"; Thomas McCabe; and brothers William and Robert Tennent.

 Although some controversy attended his treatment by the society, which struggled financially, in 1813 O'Neill retired on a pension provided by the James MacDonnell to County Tyrone.
-He died in 1816 in Maydown, County Armagh, and was buried near his birthplace, in the churchyard at Eglish.
+He died in late October 1816 in Maydown, County Armagh, and was buried near his birthplace, in the churchyard at Eglish.